 Definitions for each reporting category for each of the assessments are provided below.
 The writing domains for the ELA Writing component are defined with the text-based writing reporting category.
-For more information about how the ELA Writing component is scored, please see the Writing Scoring Samplers and Rubrics posted within the Practice Tests section of the Florida Statewide Assessments Portal.
+For more information about how the ELA Writing component is scored, please see the Writing Scoring Samplers and Rubrics posted on the Florida Statewide Assessments Portal.